ClinTutor-R1: Advancing Scalable and Robust One-to-Many Alignment in Clinical Socratic Education: ClinTutor-R1 Training

 \subsection{Reinforcement Learning with Rubric Criterion}

 After learning teaching strategies and a one-to-many paradigm via SFT, the model is further optimized through Reinforcement Learning (RL) to dynamically adapt to diverse student inputs and complex clinical situations.
 Our rubric-based approach provides a granular, multi-faceted evaluation instead of a single holistic score.
 We formalize this with the reward function $R(y|x, \mathcal{R})$, where $y$ is the model's complete output, $x$ is the input context, and $\mathcal{R}$ is our designed rubric.
 The rubric $\mathcal{R}$ is structured along the three core axes detailed in Table~\ref{tab:rubric_en}.
-To generate the reward signal in an automated and scalable manner, we use a powerful judge model to score each response, employing distinct instructions for each evaluation axis to ensure scoring accuracy, which are detailed in Figures \ref{fig:AQ_judge}, \ref{fig:CS_judge}, and \ref{fig:ETS_judge}.
+To generate the reward signal in an automated and scalable manner, we use a powerful judge model to score each response, employing distinct instructions for each evaluation axis, which are detailed in Figures \ref{fig:AQ_judge}, \ref{fig:CS_judge}, and \ref{fig:IS_judge}.
+The $R_{\text{final}}$ is a weighted sum of individual criterion scores $s_i$, incorporating a veto mechanism for the critical set $C_{\text{veto}} = \{\text{CS-1, CS-2, IS-1}\}$ to ensure safety and instruction adherence \cite{huang2025reinforcement}: